 Depending on the species, Crayfish can also be a great or just decent hunter (predator).
 Be very careful with the tankmates!

 Crayfish are not plant safe!
 They will eat and uproot everything in the tank.
-Therefore, the best choice will be to have floater plants or cheap ones.
+Therefore, the best choice will be to have floater plants or cheap ones (read my article about Top 7 floating plants for beginners).

 Note: The only species that you can keep with plants is Dwarf Mexican Crayfishes.